-- A. Classes and Steps: All Hourly Assignment Schedules will have four (4) classes (see Article 27.01.B) and nine (9) steps. - B. Base Hourly Schedule: Each cell of the Base Hourly Schedule will be equal to 0.98/1416 of the corresponding cell of the contract salary schedule (based on the annual contract obligation of eight hours per day for 177 days and the 2 percent hourly salary reduction for funding the Adjunct Medical Benefits Account (AMBA) [Article 10: Benefits, section 10.04.D]).
-Allied hourly assignments and hourly reassigned time assignments will be paid on the Base Hourly Schedule. - C. Instructional Hourly Salary Schedules: Salary schedules for instructional hourly assignments will be determined by multiplying each cell of the Base Hourly Schedule by the appropriate pay factor given in Table 26.1 (26.03.D-E).
+- A. Classes and Steps: All Hourly Assignment Schedules will have four (4) classes (see Article 27.01.B) and nine (9) steps. - B. Base Hourly Schedule: Each cell of the Base Hourly Schedule will be equal to 0.98/1416 of the corresponding cell of the contract salary schedule (based on the annual contract obligation of eight hours per day for 177 days and the 2 percent hourly salary reduction for funding the Associate Medical Benefits Account (AMBA) [Article 10: Benefits, section 10.04.D]).
+Allied hourly assignments and hourly reassigned time assignments will be paid on the Base Hourly Schedule.
+In the 2019-20 fiscal year, the formula for determining each cell of the Base Hourly Schedule defined in this paragraph will change from (0.98/1416) times the corresponding cell of the contract salary schedule to (0.99/1416) times the corresponding cell of the contract salary schedule.
+The District and AFA will meet by August 15th of each year to jointly decide whether to extend this formula change for another year or to establish a different formula. - C. Instructional Hourly Salary Schedules: Salary schedules for instructional hourly assignments will be determined by multiplying each cell of the Base Hourly Schedule by the appropriate pay factor given in Table 26.1.

 Schedule Normal Pay Factor Enhanced Pay Factor

 Lecture 1.86000 2.02000

-Laboratory 1.41670 1 / 1.459 2 1.46500 1 / 1.508 2
+Credit Lab 0.71 1.459 1.508

+Credit Lab 1.00 1.86000 2.02000

+Credit Lab 0.80 1.48800 1.61600

+Credit Lab 0.75 1.395 1.51500

 CDCP 1.50000 1.54200

 Non-Credit 1.33000 1.38000

-- D. Enhanced and Normal Pay Factors: Enhanced pay factors will be used in determining instructional hourly salary schedules in those academic years in which the State provides categorical funding for Adjunct Faculty Salary Enhancement.
+D. Enhanced and Normal Pay Factors: Enhanced pay factors will be used in determining instructional hourly salary schedules in those academic years in which the State provides categorical funding for Associate Faculty Salary Enhancement.
 Enhanced pay factors will be modified based on this categorical funding.
-(See 26.03.E.) - E. State Reductions in Categorical Funding: As a result of the State's reduction of categorical funding for Adjunct Faculty Salary Enhancement and for Adjunct Faculty Office Hours by 62 percent beginning Fall 2010, a 4.16 percent reduction will be applied to each hourly schedule by adjusting its enhanced pay factor.
-(See Table 26.2.)